gordonrix/maple/docs/CONFIGURATION.md

     - `bs_project_ID` and `sample_ID`: For pulling pre-demultiplexed data from Illumina's BaseSpace.
 Downloads the specified project ID and grabs the fastq.gz for the specified sample ID.
     - `fwdReads` and `rvsReads`: For paired-end read merging
 - optional columns:
-    - `barcode_info_csv`: CSV file defining barcode types and contexts
+    - `barcode_info_csv`: CSV file defining barcode types and contexts.
+See 'Demultiplexing'
-    - `partition_barcode_groups_csv`: CSV file defining names to assign to barcode groups for demultiplexing and partitioning sequences to distinct files
+    - `partition_barcode_groups_csv`: CSV file defining names to assign to barcode groups for demultiplexing and partitioning sequences to distinct files.
+See 'Demultiplexing'
-    - `label_barcode_groups_csv`: CSV file defining names to assign to barcode groups for demultiplexing and labeling sequences (in the 'BC' tag of a sequence in BAM file output)
+    - `label_barcode_groups_csv`: CSV file defining names to assign to barcode groups for demultiplexing and labeling sequences (in the 'BC' tag of a sequence in BAM file output).
+See 'Demultiplexing'
     - `splint`: Splint sequence for RCA consensus generation
     - `UMI_contexts`: Context patterns for UMI extraction, in order of appearance in the reference, separated by `__` (double underscore)
     - `timepoint`: A CSV file used for time series analysis (see below)